jorisvandijk/website/content/posts/extract.md

   alt: "An actual archive"
 ---

-Extracting archives is a pain in Linux.
+Extracting archives is a pain on Linux.
 There are just so many types and so many programs to extract each type.
 A `.tar.gz` file is extracted using the program [GNU tar](https://www.gnu.org/software/tar/), but for a `.zip` file, you'd need [unzip](https://infozip.sourceforge.net/UnZip.html).
 What's that?
 You've got a `.7z` file?
-Yeah-no, can't use either of the before mentioned extractors, you need [7 zip](https://www.7-zip.org/).
+Yeah-no, can't use either of the before mentioned extractors, you need [7-zip](https://www.7-zip.org/).
 Got a `.rar`, you'd need... well, you get the point.

-What's more, all of these programs have different _flags_ you'll need to use to actually extract an archive.
+What's more, some of these programs require _flags_ you'll need to use to actually extract an archive.
 For example, to extract a tar file, you might do something like `tar xvf <filename>`.
 For a 7z file though, it'd be `7z x <filename>`.
-Some don't require flags though, just the name of the extraction program followed by the file to extract.
+Other extraction programs don't require flags at all though, just the name of the extraction program followed by the file to extract.
 This sounds simple enough, but wait... what was the name of the program to unzip `.bz2` files again?

 Considering I don't actually extract archives _that_ often, I'll never memorize all of this.
 So what to do?
 Luckily I, like many others, stumbled across a simple function I could put in my `.bashrc` file.